Part Four

 Erëmirë Krasniqi: Yes, while you were here…

 Hysni Krasniqi: They were here, but they were originally from Macedonia, they said, “Your brother was killed.”
-My sister running away from the people at Sharra, do you know where Sharra is?
-While she was running away, she had a heart attack and they put her there, there was a pool, you might know.
+My sister was running away from them at Sharra, do you know where Sharra is?
+While she was running away, she had a heart attack and they buried her there, there was a pool, you might know.
 Do you know where the pool used to be?
 There.
-When we came from London, we came and got him out of the grave, two of my sister’s sons and a cousin, it was the four of us, we took and buried him in Mramor, because her sons were in Mramor.
+When we came back from London, we came and got him out of the grave, two of my sister’s sons and a cousin, it was the four of us, we took and buried him in Mramor, because her sons were in Mramor.
 This is how it was.
-They said he is Tetova, we looked on the computer there, the name wasn’t there, it isn’t true then later we found out where he was.
+They used to call us and say he is in Tetova, we looked on the computer there, the name wasn’t there, it isn’t true then later we found out where he was.
 It was hard to find him, only his bones, we found them somewhere in Velania…

 Erëmirë Krasniqi: Are you talking about finding your brother…